Conducting University Youth Programs: Minimum Operational Requirements

 - In the event of a medical emergency, contact local emergency medical services.

-- Follow appropriate safety measured approved by the Office of Environmental Health & Safety for laboratory and research work.[12]
+- Follow appropriate safety measures approved by the Office of Environmental Health & Safety for laboratory and research work.[12]

 - Minors must be assigned housing separately from adults.